Understanding Watch Water Resistance Ratings

 50-100m Water Resistance

-Safe for swimming and showering.
+That’s what makes this rating range endearing to us daily wearers—safe for swimming and showering.
 Not intended for diving or water sports with impact.
 Suitable for most everyday activities.
 Common on sport and casual watches.

 200m and Beyond